Under His Desk, Continued

 Seriously.
 Those were His exact words.

-President Kennedy was known to tell the Secret Service to allow his children into the Oval Office whenever they skipped down the White House’s marbled halls.
+President Kennedy often told the Secret Service to allow his children into the Oval Office whenever they wanted.
 If the most powerful man in the western world would give full access to his children, why wouldn’t God?

 To understand that the Lord will not snuff out my smoldering wick or break off my bruised reed gives me such hope!
 Life can be harsh, dealing most of us blows to our spirit.
 Some of us less than others, but most of us have injuries of one type or other.
 Sometimes those injuries can distort who God truly is.
 I hope you are not like me, taking a lifetime to encounter the true and loving Father behind the veil.
 God is waiting to show us long, lingering gazes early on instead of momentary glimpses of His face.